wafflespeanut/scripts/octopress-blog/source/_posts/2015-07-05-a-pythonist-getting-rusty-these-days-dot.markdown

 categories: [Python, Rust]
 ---

 Though I've been playing with Python and JS for a while, getting into systems programming is one of the things I've always wanted to do.
-The increased talks about Rust in the IRC (in the previous months), followed by the release of Rust 1.0 gave me a kickstart, which took me into Rust about two weeks back.
+The increased talks about Rust in the IRC (over the last few months), followed by the release of Rust 1.0 gave me a kickstart, which took me into it about two weeks back.

 I got to see the beauty of Rust (thanks to the [wonderful book](http://doc.rust-lang.org/book/)) and I immediately liked it - its syntax, static type system, vast compile-time checking, etc., especially how it tackles the problem of memory safety by introducing a new concept called **ownership** and it does all those without the use of a garbage collector.

-Today, I'll try to explain what I liked about Rust.
-The upcoming ones are reserved for topics like FFI and concurrency, and how I got around some of the worst situations I've experienced as a newbie who just into the systems programming world.
+Today, I'll try to explain what I liked about the language.
+The upcoming ones are reserved for topics like FFI and concurrency, and how I got around some of the worst situations I experienced (as a newbie who just got into the systems programming world).

 <!-- more -->